Multilinguality Does not Make Sense: Investigating Factors Behind Zero-Shot Transfer in Sense-Aware Tasks: Introduction

 In this work, we investigate the role of multilinguality in cross-lingual transfer for two underexplored, \textbf{sense-aware tasks}: polysemy disambiguation and lexical semantic change detection.
 We examine whether multilingual fine-tuning is truly essential for successful transfer, or whether previously reported benefits stem from confounding factors.
 Our results show that multilinguality is neither necessary nor intrinsically beneficial in these settings, challenging prevailing assumptions about the mechanisms underlying multilingual transfer.

-While our findings may seem narrowly focused, they shed light on broader issues central to NLP, with implications for low-resource and domain-specific settings for which relying on broader multilingual models is not an option, as well as the wider research community.
-We release the best-performing models to support further analysis.
+While our findings may seem narrowly focused, they illuminate broader issues central to NLP, with implications for low-resource and domain-specific settings for which relying on broader multilingual models and corpora is not an option, as well as the wider research community.
+We release the best-performing models to support further analysis.\footnote{Best-performing \textsc{mono} and \textsc{multi} models are available in the collection ~\href{https://huggingface.co/collections/Roksana/multilinguality-does-not-make-sense-68cd7ccc903a72b3af2f978a}{Multilinguality Does not Make Sense}.}